murselTasginBoun/CommunityDetectionFramework/README.md

 # CommunityDetectionFramework
-A framework for community detection in complex networks
+A framework for community detection in complex networks - Source code repository